 What is a Restaurant Newsletter?

 A restaurant newsletter is a type of electronic communication containing relevant content that restaurateurs can send to customers who have subscribed to their email list.
-A newsletter can contain anything from important news, menu releases, promotions, and so on.
+A well-designed newsletter can contain anything from important news, menu releases, promotions, and so on.
 The purpose of a newsletter is to increase brand awareness, drive repeat visits, and convert.

 12 Restaurant Newsletter Ideas Customers Will Love